Tacaly-Game-Studio/Furphobia/README.md

 # Furphobia

 ## Gameplay
+Furphobia is a game for people with fear for animals.
 The game centers around the animal phobia and is made to help people with they fear and to inprove self-control.
-The game is controled by the user and the game does not include any animals the user does not agree with.
+It is controled by the user and the game does not include any animals the user does not agree with.

 ## Building the project
 - 'gradle build'